Conformal four-point ladder integrals in diverse dimensions and polylogarithms: Introduction

-In one of our previous works~\cite{DIS2}, we used the graph-building operator technique~\cite{GK,GGKK,KO,DKO, Gromov:2018hut, DO1, DO2, DIS1}, together with the connection to conformal quantum mechanics~\cite{Isa, Isaev:2007uy}, to obtain an all-loop result for the conformal ladder and zig-zag four-point correlators in arbitrary dimensions.
-While our expression for ladder diagrams was fully analytical and valid in any dimension, it was formulated in terms of Gegenbauer polynomials, so despite its generality the form of the answer could be subtle for the practical use.
+In one of our previous works~\cite{DIS2}, we used the graph-building operator technique~\cite{GK,GGKK,KO,DKO, Gromov:2018hut, DO1, DO2, DIS1} together with the connection to conformal quantum mechanics~\cite{Isa, Isaev:2007uy} to obtain an all-loop result for the conformal ladder and zig-zag four-point correlators in arbitrary dimensions.
+While our expression for ladder diagrams was fully analytical and valid in any dimension, it was formulated in terms of Gegenbauer polynomials, so despite its generality, the form of the answer may be of little practical use.
 Recently, remarkable progress has been made in two dimensions, where conformal ladder integrals were shown to be related to twisted partition functions~\cite{Petkou0,Petkou, Petkou2}, allowing them to be rewritten in terms of classical polylogarithms.
-In the present work, we show that in arbitrary even dimensions and specific choice of propagator indices our previous representation can be systematically expressed using classical polylogarithms and rational functions.
-Furthermore, we verify that our representation satisfies loop and dimensional shift identity, studied in~\cite{Loebb, Petkou, Petkou2}.
-The latter, among other things, allows one to express the answer for $D$-dimensional diagram in terms of two-dimensional, where the notable factorization holds (see~\cite{DKO, Derkachev:2022lay} for examples of such a factorization).
-We believe that these results can be useful not only from the practical point of view but also in revealing possible underlying symmetries, such as antipodal self-duality~\cite{Dixon:2025zwj} in the fishnet theory which also holds for the one-loop ladder diagrams in $D = 4$.
-Before closing this section we would like to mention that despite the rich variety of various results the studies of conformal integrals continue to attract interest~\cite{Alkalaev:2025fgn, Alka, He:2025lzd}.
+In the present work, we show that in arbitrary even dimensions and a specific choice of propagator indices our previous representation can be systematically expressed using classical polylogarithms and rational functions.
+Furthermore, we verify that our representation satisfies a loop and dimensional shift identity studied in~\cite{Loebb, Petkou, Petkou2}.
+The latter, among other things, allows one to express the answer for $D$-dimensional diagram in terms of two-dimensional, where notable factorization holds (see~\cite{DKO, Derkachev:2022lay} for examples of such a factorization).
+We believe that these results can be useful not only from a practical point of view but also in revealing possible underlying symmetries, such as antipodal self-duality~\cite{Dixon:2025zwj} in the fishnet theory which also holds for the one-loop ladder diagrams in $D = 4$.
+Before closing this section, we would like to mention that despite the rich diversity of results the studies of conformal integrals continue to attract interest~\cite{Alkalaev:2025fgn, Alka, He:2025lzd}.
 The paper is organized as follows.
-In Section~\ref{sect:2} we review the calculation of the general family of conformal four-point ladder diagrams using graph-building operator and conformal quantum mechanics.
-After discussing the most general choice of parameters for the ladder diagrams we restrict ourselves to the case, described by a single parameter $\beta$.
-We show that obtained representation admits a dimensional shift $D \mapsto D + 2$ for the general choice of $\beta$.
-Additionally, we show that the combination of dimensional shift operator with the graph-building operator allows us to construct the operator which increases number of loops $L \mapsto L + 1$.
-In Section~\ref{sect:3} we move to the case of ladder diagrams with specific parameter $\beta = 1$ and present the derivation of the answer, containing only classical polylogarithms and rational functions.
-Then, we study representation based on two-dimensional factorized form, in the case $\beta = 2, 3, \ldots$.
+In Section~\ref{sect:2} we review the calculation of a general family of conformal four-point ladder diagrams using the graph-building operator and conformal quantum mechanics.
+After discussing the most general choice of parameters for ladder diagrams, we restrict ourselves to the case described by a single parameter $\beta$.
+We show that the obtained representation admits a dimensional shift $D \mapsto D + 2$ for a general choice of $\beta$.
+Additionally, we show that the combination of dimensional shift operator with the graph-building operator allows us to construct an operator that increases the number of loops $L \mapsto L + 1$.
+In Section~\ref{sect:3} we move to the case of ladder diagrams with the specific parameter $\beta = 1$ and present the derivation of the answer containing only classical polylogarithms and rational functions.
+Then, we study a representation based on a two-dimensional factorized form in the case $\beta = 2, 3, \ldots$.
 The last section contains our conclusions.
-Appendices are dedicated to discussion of technical details, namely in Appendix~\ref{app:C} we derive the answer for two-dimensional conformal ladder integrals using representation with Gegenbauer polynomials, in Appendix~\ref{app:d} we give the explicit check of the loop shift identity for four-dimensional diagram with $\beta = 1$, Appendix~\ref{app:a} shows the properties of the answer in arbitrary dimensional case with $\beta = 1$ and in Appendix~\ref{app:B} we discuss the details of two-dimensional factorization.
+The appendices are devoted to a discussion of technical details: in Appendix~\ref{app:C}, we derive the answer for two-dimensional conformal ladder integrals using the representation with Gegenbauer polynomials, in Appendix~\ref{app:d}, we give an explicit check of the loop shift identity for four-dimensional diagram with $\beta = 1$, Appendix~\ref{app:a} shows the properties of the answer in the arbitrary dimensional case with $\beta = 1$, and in Appendix~\ref{app:B}, we discuss the details of two-dimensional factorization.